powerjg/learning_gem5/part1/building.rst

         sudo apt-get install mercurial

 2. gcc 4.6+
-    You may need to use environment vairiables to point to a non-default version of gcc.
+    You may need to use environment variables to point to a non-default version of gcc.
     For CSL machines, you can add the following to your `.bashrc.local`, assuming you're using bash as your shell.

     .. code-block: sh